Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: Biorthogonal quantum mechanics

 where $\prescript{}{L}{\bra{i}}$ and $\ket{i}_R$ are the left and right eigenvectors for the site-localized Wannier state on the $i$th site.
 For the sake of simplicity, here we have omitted the spin degrees of freedom.
 Nonetheless, the above definition can immediately be generalized to find the probability of a particle at any site $i$ with spin projection $\sigma=\uparrow, \downarrow$.
 In the following two sections, we subscribe to these definitions to compute the local CDW and SDW orders self-consistently at each site of the lattice, from which we compute the corresponding global order parameters in the system.

 Regarding the numerical assurance of the biorthonormality condition from Eq.~\eqref{eq:biorthonormal}, a comment is due at this stage.
 The numerical packages on Python are extremely efficient to deal with Hermitian operators and ensure the conventional orthonormality condition between any pair of eigenstates with different eigenvalues.
 However, for NH operators Python-based numerical packages do not necessarily respect the biorthonormality condition always, especially when the corresponding eigenvalues are extremely close to each other.
-In order to ensure the biorthonormality condition, we then add extremely small amount of disorder at each site, drawn randomly and uniformly from a box distribution within the range $[-W/2,W/2]$ with $W \sim 10^{-3}$ denoting the strength of disorder.
+In order to ensure the biorthonormality condition, we then add an extremely small amount of disorder at each site, drawn randomly and uniformly from a box distribution within the range $[-W/2,W/2]$ with $W \sim 10^{-3}$ denoting the strength of disorder.
 We pick the disorder configurations for which Eq.~\eqref{eq:biorthonormal} is satisfied.
-Our results are, however, insensitive to the disorder configuration and do not affect the numerically obtained self-consistent solutions of the CDW and SDW order parameters as they are typically at least an order magnitude larger than $W$.
+Our results are, however, insensitive to the disorder configuration and do not affect the numerically obtained self-consistent solutions of the CDW and SDW order parameters as they are typically at least an order of magnitude larger than $W$.
+A deterministic approach based on the presence of a small symmetry-breaking perturbation to numerically ensure the biorthonormality condition for the NH operators is presently unknown, and stands as an important open problem.